Chenghao-Tan/DDRNet/README.md

 ## Overview
-This is a custom training framework supporting **DDRNet and UNet(deprecated).** It is used to train the water segmentation AI model required by [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
+This is a custom training framework supporting **DDRNet and UNet(deprecated).** It is used to train the AI model required by [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
 (Prepare your own dataset, train a new model, export the model in ONNX format, then use [Luxonis blobconverter](http://blobconverter.luxonis.com/) to convert the ONNX to blob, which is required by the scripts.)

 The built-in models are modified and **use MaSTr1325 format dataset**.
 See **Data format**.